 top of page

-Dr. Sivananthan is a leading healthcare leader and passionate advocate, who has worked with multiple health systems and organizations nationally and internationally to build strategies and solutions for older adults.
-In her roles as both Affiliate Professor in the Department of Family Medicine at McGill University, and former Chief Research & Knowledge Translation Officer at the Alzheimer Society of Canada, she has been instrumental in raising the profile of the needs of people living with dementia in Canada.
+She co-founded and is CEO of the Brainwell Institute, a dementia focused think tank dedicated to elevating evidence to create system-level changes in dementia care.
+In this and her roles as both Affiliate Professor in the Department of Family Medicine at McGill University, and former Chief Research & Knowledge Translation Officer at the Alzheimer Society of Canada, she has been instrumental in raising the profile of the needs of people living with dementia in Canada.

 In 2020, she was appointed by the federal Minister of Health to the Ministerial Advisory Board on Dementia.
 Previously, Dr. Sivananthan served as a senior strategy and policy advisor consulting for the World Health Organization (WHO) on its global dementia strategy.
-She co-drafted the WHO's Global Action Plan on the Public Health Response to Dementia which received unanimous consensus at the World Health Assembly.
-This plan served as the template for Canada's National Dementia Strategy.
-She has served as the WHO representative at the OECD, European Commission, EU Joint Programme – Neurodegenerative Disease Research (JPND) and Alzheimer Disease International, working to coordinate global relationships and advocacy activities on dementia.

 She is co-lead for the inaugural non-pharmacological interventions working group of the Canadian Consensus Guidelines on Dementia which developed the first national recommendations on psycho-social interventions for the management and treatment of dementia.
+She also spearheaded the CLEAR guideline development, the first guidelines on culturally sensitive approaches to disclosing a diagnosis of dementia in primary care.

-She is a neuroscientist and health data scientist who has contributed to numerous national and international publications, articles and reports.
 Her doctoral thesis work on transitions experienced by people living with dementia through the health system was used to inform the BC Dementia Strategy and Alberta Dementia Strategy.

 Dr. Sivananthan earned her PhD from the University of British Columbia.
 She lives in Toronto with her husband and son.